12 RV Living Tips for New and Seasoned RVers

 8. One In, One Out

-This rule applies to anyone looking to prevent a build up of “stuff” in the RV.
-The “one in, one out” mentality changed the way we shopped.
-A trip to Costco meant we bought what we needed at the time, not what we think we might need in six months.
-Just because there’s storage space doesn’t mean it needs to be filled.
+The “one in, one out” rule is a game changer for anyone looking to avoid a buildup of unnecessary “stuff” in their RV.
+This mindset completely changed the way we shopped.
+A trip to Costco became about buying only what we needed at the time, not what we thought we might need six months down the road.
+Just because there’s storage space doesn’t mean it has to be filled.

 We do try to store at least one months worth of food in our camper at all times.
-For drinking water, we can use our Berkey water filter for clean without having to buy and store bottle water.
+For drinking water, we can use our Berkey water filter for clean water without having to buy and store bottled water.

-A minimalist approach to RV living worked the best for us.
-Once we got the hang of it, life became much more enjoyable.
-We no longer had an “explosion” of stuff when we camped somewhere for a week or longer.
-It ended up becoming a “one in, two out” policy naturally and the bonus for us was saving money.
+A minimalist approach to RV living worked best for us.
+Once we embraced it, life on the road became much more enjoyable.
+No more “explosions” of clutter when we stayed somewhere for a week or longer.
+Over time, our rule naturally evolved into a “one in, two out” policy, and the bonus?
+We saved money in the process.

 9. Expect the Unexpected

-• If you have to evacuate the RV, do you have your essentials in one place with easy access?
+• If you need to evacuate the RV, are your essentials in one easily accessible place?

-• What’s your plan if there’s a flash flood and the river you’re camped next to is flooding?
+• What’s your plan if a flash flood threatens the river you’re camped next to?

-• What happens if there’s a medical emergency and no cell phone signal?
+• How will you handle a medical emergency if there’s no cell phone signal?

-• Where are you going to go if the campground or area you’re camped in is being evacuated or locked down?
+• If the campground or area you’re in is being evacuated or locked down, do you know where to go?

-This video shows a glimpse of the severe thunderstorm tornado warning we experienced our first year on the road.
+For a glimpse of the unexpected, check out this video of the severe thunderstorm and tornado warning we experienced during our first year on the road.

 10. Be Flexible